godspirit00/TextReaderUsingGcloudTTS/README.md

 + Dialog Maker to help you transform speaker indicators like "Tony:", "Betty:", etc. to the `<voice>` tags so that these lines will be read by desired voices.
 + Automatically detects lines written in Chinese and have them read by a Chinese voice so that you won't have to manually insert the `<voice>` tags.
 + Export the speech to WAV files.
++ Side effects: You can use it as a simple audio joiner, or even an audio-to-wav converter.

 ## How to use
 1. Clone this repo.
 Place it somewhere that can run PHP and reach Google.